 Of Being a Pushover

-You’re a truly kind and loving person and you’ve always made excuses for the behaviour of others, you prefer to say yes to no. Yet there are times when we need to say no and stand in our own integrity.
+When you’re a truly kind and loving person who has always made excuses for the behaviour of others, you very likely prefer to say yes to no. Yet there are times when you need to say no and stand in your own integrity.

 Let that habit go…it isn’t serving either of you.
 You can be sorry for the pain they’re feeling, but you don’t have to accept the bag of poop they want to pass over to you.